-During a week-long training in the summer before the training year begins, trainees participate in seminars led by Center staff members that are designed to orient them to our office and the clinical and other work they will be doing.
+During a week-long training at the beginning of the fellowship year, fellows participate in seminars led by Center staff members that are designed to orient them to our office and the clinical and other work they will be doing.
 Ongoing training seminars throughout the year include more focal and intensive training in several therapeutic modalities.
 Our Director, Dr. Rosa Ament, facilitates a bi-monthly Hypnotherapy Training Seminar which teaches the utilization of hypnosis in stress management and the integration of hypnotic techniques into psychotherapy.
 Our Director of Clinical Training, Dr. Amanda Michael, facilitates a Brief Relational Therapy seminar, which includes training in therapeutic alliance rupture resolution through the use of video tape review.
 Outside experts in the fields of psychology and psychiatry also occasionally present topics of interest to the staff and our psychology trainees.
 Topics of past seminars have included: eating disorders; sexual abuse; psychopharmocology; applied sports psychology; bereavement and grieving; assessment and treatment of substance abuse; psychotherapy with lesbian, gay, and bisexual clients; culture and gender issues in suicide; legal and ethical issues in psychotherapy; multiculturalism and domestic violence; Schema-Focused Therapy; Ericksonian Hypnotherapy; Klerman and Weisman's Brief Interpersonal Therapy; and Dialectical Behavior Therapy.

 The entire staff, including externs and fellows, participate in a process group.
 This group provides an opportunity for the staff to get together and process issues arising in the Counseling Center work environment, including the process of creating and building a team, staff roles, interpersonal conflicts, and transitions to and from the Counseling Center.